lm808/matlab-fig-making/README.md

 # matlab-fig-making
-MATLAB toolbox to prepare figures for documents and publications.
+A set of MATLAB tools to prepare figures optimised for documents, publications and presentations.

+The aim is that the exported figure will require no resizing when used in documents (especially LaTeX).
+In this way, you have direct control on font sizes and line thickness etc. right when you produce the figure.

 Released under MIT License